-BB: I was introduced to it at Tihoi Venture School in the central North Island of NZ during my junior year of high school.
-Something about kayaking really got inside me and captured my imagination and I haven’t looked back since.
+BB: I was introduced to it at Tihoi Venture School in the central North Island of New Zealand during my junior year of high school.
+Something about kayaking really got inside me and captured my imagination, and I haven’t looked back since.

 TEVA: And why did you decide to go pro?